Serge Brammertz: Recognition

 In 2010, he was the recipient of the Prix Condorcet-Aron, awarded by the Centre de Recherche et d’études Politiques (CReP), Brussels.

 In October 2013, Brammertz was nominated for the Nobel Peace Prize by the International Institute for Middle-East and Balkan Studies.
 The nomination was supported by Mothers of Srebrenica and Žepa association, a Srebrenica massacre survivors' campaign group.

 By Royal Decree of 2 April 2014, Brammertz was ennobled as a non-hereditary baron by King Philippe of Belgium.

-Opining on the importance of international transparency, Brammertz was quoted saying: "Corruption, above all else, is a question of moral fitness."